Welcome to today's edition of the Rush 24-7 podcast.

 Violence is vindication.

-Hamas and Hezbollah have, says Condoleezza Rice determined that it is time now to try and arrest the move toward moderate democratic forces in the Middle East.
+Hamas and Hezbollah have, says Condoleezza Rice, determined that it is time now to try and arrest the move toward moderate democratic forces in the Middle East.

-If you don't want to call it democratic calling right of self-determination, people choose their own leaders rather than to have them chose for them by dictators and so forth.
+If you don't want to call it democratic calling, right of self-determination, people choose their own leaders rather than to have them chose for them by dictators and so forth.

-Uh George Will's not so sure.
+George Will's not so sure.

 He says there's also democratic movement toward extremism.

-America's intervention was supposed to democratize Iraq, which, by benign infection, would transform the region.
+America's intervention was supposed to democratize Iraq, which by benign infection would transform the region.

-Perhaps, but elections have transformed Hamas into the government of the Palestinian territories, and elections have turned Hezbollah into a significant faction in Lebanon's parliament, from which it operates as a state within the state.
+But elections have transformed Hamas into the government of the Palestinian territories, and elections have turned Hezbollah into a significant faction in Lebanon's parliament, from which it operates as a state within the state.

-U.S. reticence is seemly, considering that terrorism has been Israel's tumint uh torment for decades, and that America responded to two hours of terrorism one September morning by toppling two regimes halfway around the world with wars that show no signs of ending.
+U.S. reticence is seemly, considering that terrorism has been Israel's torment for decades, and that America responded to two hours of terrorism one September morning by toppling two regimes halfway around the world with wars that show no signs of ending.

 We might consider countering this act of Iranian aggression with a military strike against Iranian nuclear facilities.